-The Imperfect Buddha Podcast was born of necessity in 2015.
-A critical approach to contemporary Buddhism and spirituality more generally was missing from the podcast landscape.
+The Imperfect Buddha Podcast was born of necessity in 2015, as at the time, a critical approach to contemporary Buddhism and spirituality more generally was missing from the podcast landscape.
 Anti-intellectualism, blatant self-promotion, and attachment to tradition, all seemed to get in the way of a genuinely critical engagement with Buddhist materials, practice, theory, and the real reasons for engaging in a practising life in the 21st century.
 The podcast set out to open up a new space of critique with the challenge to bring Buddhism out of its cosy, comfortable spaces, and challenge it by addressing taboos, going to places unknown, and daring to think differently.

 The podcast started out as a team affair with Matthew O’Connell, and Stuart Baldwin as hosts.
 Since its inception, Stuart and Matthew have mixed guest interviews with explorative conversations on important topics.
 They have never shied away from taboos or more challenging material, all the while remembering to have a laugh.
 Stuart left the podcast in 2018 and since then Matthew has been the host of the podcast and focussed on interviews and think pieces.

 All of our episodes can be listened to directly from this site.
 Look to your right on the main page for the player.
 Old episodes can be downloaded or listened to online for free at Soundcloud.